enricopesce/oracle-kubernetes-engine-deploy/README.md

 ## Configure kubectl

-If the deployment is done, you can use directly the created kubeconfig file in the same path or copy where you prefer
+When the deployment is done, you can use directly the kubeconfig file created in the same path or copy where you prefer

 ``` bash
 chmod 600 kubeconfig